Auctions can be an exciting way to sell your NFT. This guide explains the two types of auctions available on OpenSea:

 Let's take a closer look so you can make the best choice when selling your NFT using OpenSea.

-Please note, OpenSea doesn't support timed actions on Solana or Klaytn at this time.
+OpenSea doesn't support timed auctions on Solana or for ERC-1155 tokens with multiple owners at this time.

 Sell to the highest bidder